kosmickroma/DeepFin/README.md

 Reduce delay to `0.8` for faster crawls on a VPS; keep at `1.5+` if running on a shared connection or if you see HTTP 429s.

+**Stopping a run:** Hit Ctrl+C at any time.
+The crawler will print a partial summary (`Interrupted sold: 26/4425 cells | 847 fetched | 847 written`) and exit cleanly.
+Progress is already saved — just re-run the same command (without `--no-resume`) to pick up where it stopped.

 ---